 Geology Division to an individual for exceptional scholarly contributions of fundamental importance to

 understanding of the history of the geological sciences.
 Achievements deserving of the award include,

 limited to, publication of papers or books that contribute new and profound insights into the history

 of geology based on original research or a synthesis of existing knowledge.

-Learn more about the History and Philosophy of
+Learn more about the History and

 O. E. Meinzer Award

 The O.E.
 Meinzer Award is presented annually to the author or authors of a published paper or body of

 distinction that advanced the science of hydrogeology or some closely related field.
 Originally

 published within the five calendar years preceeding the year of the award, the Hydrogeology Division